 E-commerce Makes Seafood More Accessible to Chinese Households

-- Authenticity – Chinese buyers believe they are getting genuine products, as labeling issues and product substitution is a big problems domestically.
+• Authenticity – Chinese buyers believe they are getting genuine products, as labeling issues and product substitution is a big problem domestically.

 Tmall, Taobao and JD are the giants of e-commerce.
-They are the bigger platforms and also the bests in terms of quality and safety.
+They are the biggest platforms and also the bests in terms of quality and safety.
 Two important points in China.

-Because these e-commerce platforms are very popular in China, it’s not easy to sell on that platform.
+Because these e-commerce platforms are very popular in China, it’s not easy to sell on those platforms.
 Most of them only accept brands that have already a significant presence and realized high sales in China.
 That’s why most of the spirits brands failed to sell on the giant platforms, Tmall, Taobao orJD.

-If you are a luxury brand or a premium brand, you can try to sell on Tmall and JD because the 2 platforms want to keep a high ranking and only offer to their consumers famous brands and quality products.
+If you are a premium brand, you can try to sell on Tmall and JD because the 2 platforms want to keep a high ranking and only offer to their consumers’ famous brands and quality products.
 That’s why they are so selective.

 If you are not very famous yet, the Wechat store also provides good e-shops.
 It’s a bit more accessible for beginners in this market.